 Because of its location on lake Teedyuskung, you'll find dozens of water sports and activities in summer, including boat rides, bumper boating, waterskiing, canoeing, kayaking, sailing, fishing, and swimming.
 A quaint little sand beach with lounge chairs provides a gathering spot for many of the day's activities, and kids will love the waterslide that dumps swimmers into shallow water.
-Despite the plethora of more exciting options, my children's favorite "water sport" was hanging out in the kids' pool area, which is a great for spot young ones to splash around.
+Despite the plethora of more exciting options, kids may simply like hanging out in the kids' pool area, which is a great spot for young ones to splash around.
 The water is zero-entry and nowhere more than 18 inches deep.
 Little ones will love the frog waterslide, sprayers and soakers.
 There is also a small snack stand where you can buy drinks and ice cream, along with two dozen or so tables with umbrellas.
 In addition to the kids' pool are larger indoor and outdoor pools, a sports complex, go-carts, a shooting range, arts and crafts, a climbing wall, mini golf, batting cages, bicycling, bocce ball, tennis, racquetball and basketball courts, a baseball field, an arcade and several jungle gyms.

 Visiting in Cold Weather